CIT85/casarahl-pub/css.md

  You should use classes and element selector.

-You can group selector by putting a "," comma in between.
+You can group selector by putting a "," comma in between

 which ever {} element is used last css will be apllied.
 Specificty can over ride it. t